mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 Configuration > AP Zones > Your Zone > Hotspot WISPr > Create New
 ```

 <p>You can either use our default url <b>app.my-wifi.co</b> or you can use your own brand.
 For example, if your brand name is Tony Time, the url will be tony-time.my-wifi.co.
-You can find this in your branding settings within your Cucumber dashboard.
+You can find this in your branding settings within your CT WiFi dashboard.
 <div class="mdl-typography--text-center">
   <img src="/images/community/tutorials/hotspot-wispr.png" width="800px">
 </div>